-- 5. The first line of defence comprises the business management1 who have ownership of risks.
-Accordingly, business management is responsible for day-to-day risk management - Business management typically includes all levels of management responsible for business decision-making.
+1 Business management typically includes all levels of management responsible for business decision-making.
 The first line of defence also includes relevant management committees.

-- decision-making involving risk identification, assessment, mitigation, monitoring and management.
-APRA expects the roles and responsibilities of risk owners to be clearly defined and, where appropriate, incorporated into performance reviews. - 6.
-A key tenet of the three lines of defence model is that business management cannot abrogate its responsibility for risk management.
-The first line of defence is responsible for: - a) effective implementation of the risk management framework, including reporting and escalation of relevant information to responsible senior management, the second line of defence or as far as the board committees or the Board of directors (the Board)2, as necessary; and - b) managing risk in a way that is consistent and integrated with the risk management framework. - 7.
+- a) effective implementation of the risk management framework, including reporting and escalation of relevant information to responsible senior management, the second line of defence or as far as the board committees or the Board of directors (the Board)2, as necessary; and - b) managing risk in a way that is consistent and integrated with the risk management framework - 7.
 Executive and senior business management would ensure risk ownership is clearly defined and that the risk management framework is effectively implemented and supports decision-making.
 This would usually include reporting, escalation and monitoring procedures that are appropriate for the management of different risk categories.